 The MBA in Digital Transformation and Leadership for Fashion is a unique programme led by Istituto Marangoni, London, which specifically enables students to start their lifelong learning influenced by global challenges in technology, strategies and leadership surrounding digital transformation for fashion business.
-We want our students to be able to anticipate future thinking in a data driven and digital fashion business world, creating value within commercial fashion practice.
-This will be through disruption and innovation, digital strategies, digital business models identifying new methods of supply chains, goods and services, retail space, design thinking and importantly the leadership and management to support the transformation of business.
+We want our students to be able to anticipate future thinking and Lead in a data driven and digital fashion business world, creating value within commercial fashion practice.
+This will be through disruption and innovation, digital strategies, digital business models identifying new methods of supply chains, goods and services, retail space, design thinking and importantly leading the transformation of business.

-The programme is a 12-month Master in Business Administration which will be the first for Istituto Marangoni and the London campus will deliver this programme over 4 terms.
+The programme is a 12-month Master in Business Administration and will be delivered over 4 terms.
 The MBA will sit under the Masters Provision in Fashion Business suite and will be looked after by the Programme Leader of Postgraduate Fashion Business and Luxury.

 The programme begins with enabling the students in term one to understand how digital business models and frameworks are enabled through disruption and Innovation alongside understanding the technology which supports the business solutions for digital transformation.
-Skills learned in term 2 will focus on harnessing how data supports digital transformation and how the operational processes can increase value for fashion business.
+Skills learned in term 2 will focus on harnessing how data supports digital transformation and how the operational processes and supply chains can increase value for fashion business, capitalising on efficient digital operations, compliance, and risk management.

 By term 3 students will be able to drive solutions and progress to leadership in the digital age overseeing digital transformation, which will enable them to implement new strategies for fashion business.
-This will reinforce learning and support students for their final term when they work on a consultancy project with a leading Brand/Organisation of their choice or aligned with Istituto Marangoni, London to apply a digital solution for them.
+This will reinforce learning and support students for their final term when they work on a consultancy project with a leading Brand/Organisation of their choice or aligned with Istituto Marangoni, London to apply a solution for them.